 9 Pastry-Chef Hacks for Better Holiday Cookies

-When you make a ton of cookies for a living, you pick some clever tricks along the way.
+When you make a ton of cookies for a living, you pick up some clever tricks along the way.

 Photo By: Nastasic/iStock

 Photo By: YinYang/istock

 Baking cookies around the holidays is a time-honored tradition, and we'd never suggest that you should give up your personal cookie-baking routine.
 But, if you're worried about burnt gingerbread or spreading cut-outs, we know some people who can help you make a few small (but worth it!) tweaks.
 Here, some smart pastry chefs share clever ways to decorate along with time-saving baking tips to turn your cookie mistakes into masterpieces.

 An Ice Cream Scoop Is the Secret to Consistent Cookies